 How To Adjust Your Professional Development Strategies To The Job Market of Today?

-Companies Put Their CEOs Forward – And Not Without a Reason!
+Trend #1: Companies Put Their CEOs Forward.
+And Not Without a Reason!

 As an example, the CEO of Oodie, Davie Fogarty, has recently started his own YouTube channel.
-In this channel, he shows his daily life as a CEO and tells the whole story from the very start of his entrepreneurial journey to where he is now.
+In this channel, he shows his daily life as a CEO and tells the whole story including his career path from the very start of his entrepreneurial journey to where he is now.

-CEOs also eagerly take part in online conferences and discussion panels, e.g., on Clubhouse, where they can present their point of view with respect to a broad range of topics, from the nitty-gritty details of their business to economy and the future of their field in general.
+CEOs also eagerly take part in online conferences and discussion panels, for example, on Clubhouse, where they can present their point of view with respect to a broad range of topics, from the nitty-gritty details of their business to the economy and the future of their field in general.
 As such, they attract interest from potential new clients and potential employees.

 As a result, one of the methods for finding jobs gaining in popularity right now is joining online discussion panels, and getting in direct contact with the speakers.
-Yes, CEOs are happy to chat about the opportunities.
+Yes, CEOs are happy to chat about opportunities and career options.
 Especially if during the discussion it turned out that you share many views!

 This might also be a sign that recruitment as we know it, is coming to an end.
 In the future, companies will likely prefer to recruit all their employees without the involvement of middlemen.
 Just food for thought!

-The Definition of “Loyalty” Is Changing: Employers No Longer Expect Employees To Stay Around For Years and Years
+Trend #2: The Definition of “Loyalty” Is Changing: Employers No Longer Expect Employees To Stay Around For Years and Years.

-The Number of Jobs For Semi-Qualified Employees Systematically Goes Down
+Trend #3: The Number of Jobs For Semi-Qualified Employees Systematically Goes Down.

 The relationship between the level of competence and the available number of jobs used to be flat.
 There was an abundance of jobs for physical workers without any higher education, as well as “boring, white-collar” jobs for office workers, and specialistic jobs for the best-educated and most experienced workforce.

-The Salaries For Highly Qualified Employees Grow Quickly, Fueled By the Synergy Between Human Skills and Technology
+Trend #4: The Salaries of Highly Qualified Employees Grow Quickly, Fueled By the Synergy Between Human Skills and Technology.